vaquarkhan/microservices-recipes-a-free-gitbook/chapters/08-monitoring-and-observability.md

 In a rigorous benchmark simulating a heavy load (1,000 user threads) with large payloads, the performance disparity becomes stark:

-- **Latency**: gRPC maintained an average response time of 6 ms, whereas REST (over HTTP/1.1) suffered an average response time of 552 ms—a difference of nearly two orders of magnitude.
+- **Latency**: gRPC maintained an average response time of 6 ms, whereas REST (over HTTP/1.1) suffered an average response time of 552 msï¿½a difference of nearly two orders of magnitude.

 - **Throughput**: Under stress, the REST implementation began to fail, showing a high error rate, while gRPC continued to process requests reliably.
 The throughput for gRPC in high-performance environments can reach upwards of 50,000 requests per second per node, compared to ~20,000 for optimized REST implementations.